 2. Custom: Maybe you have events that can’t be defined within “standard” constraints.
 You can use custom code to define “custom” events so that Facebook can track these as well.
 An example of a custom event on my website is the “Time on Page” event.

 This allows me to send an event when someone has spent 60 seconds or more on a page.
 (You can read more about how I created this custom event here.)

 Once you create a custom event, you can create an audience of people who have performed it for targeting purposes.
 Here’s an example using the custom event I created for Time on Page.

 After that, however, custom events had some weaknesses.
-You could optimize for standard events when creating a conversions The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve..
-You could also track standard event conversions by adding a column (if you didn’t define it as the conversion event in the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.).
+You could optimize for standard events when creating a A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More.
+You could also track standard event conversions by adding a column (if you didn’t define it as the conversion event in the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More).
 But custom events needed another step.

 What This Update Means